 that authenticity yeah.."

-When he was asked if "The wire changed his perspective on the drugsproplems he talked about what he thinks of the program that was used to handle it at that time :
+When he was asked if "The Wire" changed his perspective on the drugs problems, he talked about how he thinks about the program that was used to handle it at that time :

 "I think it was designed to keep people down.
 And I think it

 was misguided.
 I think it doesn't work and it dehumanizes